 Photocopying - The Licence permits photocopying from a very wide range of publications.
-You can copy from all works published in the UK and Mandating Territories and by Participating US Publishers (see notes).
+You can copy from all works published in the UK and Mandating Territories.
+You can also copy from works published by International Mandating Publishers and by Participating US Publishers (see notes).
 You cannot copy from Excluded Works, and works in any Excluded Category (see notes).

-• Scanning - The licence permits scanning from a very wide range of publications You can make Digital Copies from all print Works published in the UK and by International Mandating Publishers.
-You can also make Digital Copies from print works published in other countries with which CLA has agreed a 'Digital Repertoire Exchange' as identified on cla.co.uk and updated from time to time.
+• Scanning - The licence permits scanning from a very wide range of publications You can make Digital Copies from all print Works published in the UK and other countries with which CLA has agreed a 'Digital Repertoire Exchange', as identified on cla.co.uk and updated from time to time.
+You can also make Digital Copies of works published by International Mandating Publishers.
+Before scanning you should use reasonable efforts to determine whether it has access to a digital edition of the work which is to be copied.
+If so, the copy should be made from the digital edition.
 You can make Digital Copies of any U.S. Work identified as being available for copying via CLA's Check Permissions (see notes) or on the CLA website, as long as an electronic copy is not readily available from the publisher.
-You cannot copy from Excluded Works, and works in any Excluded Category (see notes).
+You cannot copy from Excluded Works, and works in any Excluded Category (see notes)

-Digital Copying
+• Digital Copying

 You can make Digital Copies from works created and distributed in electronic form published by a Participating Digital Material Publisher (see notes) except Excluded Works or works in any Excluded Category (see notes).
 CLA digital repertoire consists of a wide range of content, including e-books, PDF files from electronic subscriptions, online journal articles and certain website material.
-You can make Digital Copies of any work created and distributed in electronic form (excluding websites) in countries with which CLA has agreed a 'Digital Repertoire Exchange' as identified on cla.co.uk and updated from time to time.
+You can make Digital Copies of any work created and distributed in electronic form (excluding websites) in countries with which CLA has agreed a 'Digital Repertoire Exchange' as identified on cla. co.uk and updated from time to time.
 You can make Digital Copies of any U.S. work created and distributed in electronic form (excluding websites) identified as being available for copying via CLA's Check Permissions or on the CLA website.
 You cannot copy from Excluded Works, and works in any Excluded Category (see notes).